PugglePay/thepugglepaydevblog/source/_posts/2013-05-03-torquebox-or-how-i-learned-to-stop-worrying-and-love-the-jvm.markdown

 ## Our problem:

 - We needed queues.
-We kept on postponing using them because we wanted to Keep It Simple®, but simple started to meant queues.
+We kept on postponing using them because we wanted to Keep It Simple™, but simple started to meant queues.

 - We needed daemons.
 Stuff that run non stop, and that gets updated after each deploy.